melsman/debs-icfp24/README.md

-This artifact includes (1) a tutorial demonstrating unboxing in the MLKit (and in particular unboxing through double-ended bit-stealing) as described in the ICFP 2024 paper "Double-Ended Bit-Stealing for Algebraic Data Types", (2) code for reproducing the benchmark results reported in the ICFP 2024 paper, and (3) the source code for MLKit, including a description of the implementation of double-ended bit-stealing.
+This artifact includes (1) a tutorial demonstrating unboxing in the MLKit (and in particular unboxing through double-ended bit-stealing) as described in the ICFP 2024 paper "Double-Ended Bit-Stealing for Algebraic Data Types", (2) code for reproducing the benchmark results reported in the paper, and (3) the source code for MLKit, including a description of the implementation of double-ended bit-stealing.

 Double-ended bit-stealing for algebraic data types is implemented in the MLKit compiler, a compiler for the programming language Standard ML.
 Source files are